pasichDev/NewsHub/README.md

 ## Features

-NewsApp has the following features:
+NewsHub has the following features:

 - News categorized by topics
 - Search for news articles by keyword